The very real and terrifying danger of leaving your child in a hot car

 - If someone else is fetching your child, make sure that your child reaches the destination safely.

-Bear in mind the dangers of heat
+Bear in mind the

 - A car's internal temperature can rise over 20 degrees in 10 minutes, so do not assume that leaving your children inside for a even short period of time will be okay.